Skip to main content

 Best Practices

 Keep the format simple.
 Complex knowledge management systems are not maintained.
-A well-organised shared drive with a consistent 5-field lesson format (context, what happened, why, implication, contact person) will be used; an elaborate portal that takes 20 minutes to navigate will not.
+A well-organized shared drive with a consistent 5-field lesson format (context, what happened, why, implication, contact person) will be used; an elaborate portal that takes 20 minutes to navigate will not.

 Don't rely solely on routine monitoring data.
 Routine monitoring captures performance data but not deeper insights about why things happen.
 Periodic evaluations and qualitative reviews are the main source of nuanced, transferable lessons.

 Integrate MEAL functions.
-Knowledge management does not sit in isolation, it is the intersection of monitoring, evaluation, accountability, and learning.
+Knowledge management does not sit in isolation - it is the intersection of monitoring, evaluation, accountability, and learning.
 Systems that treat these as separate functions lose the cross-pollination that makes knowledge management valuable.

 Common Mistakes

 Creating a lessons repository that is never consulted.
 The most common KM failure: documents are created but no process ensures they are used.
-Link the repository explicitly to proposal development and programme design checklists.
+Link the repository explicitly to proposal development and program design checklists.

 Confusing knowledge management with information management.
 Storing all documents on a shared drive is information management.
 Knowledge management involves synthesising, tagging, and connecting information to the decisions it should inform.